KendallDoesCoding/portfolio/README.md

 If you have any issue, downloading the files from github, please reach out to me at kendall@kendalldoescoding.gq or on, contact@kendalldoescoding.gq

+# Subdomains
+All of my website subdomains are located [here](https://kendalldoescoding.gq/subdomains).
+If you looked at this repo, you may've found the files for the subdomain website.

+# Sign off
 Thanks for your support on my projects,

 Owner and creator of the Kendall Portfolio,